 Before anyone accuses me of being a Scrooge, let me assure you that I love Christmas.
 It’s a wonderful time of family, faith and fun.
 But it wasn’t always that way.
 A while back, it had become a chore.
 A race to see if you could get all of the tasks done before the deadline.
 In some ways, it was harder than anything we do on our jobs.

 What brought the fun back into the holidays?
-Mostly it was a rethinking and rediscovery of what was valuable.
-You might find it worthwhile to consider changing the way you handle the holidays.
+Mostly, it was a rethinking and rediscovery of what was valuable.
+You might find it worthwhile to consider changing how you handle the holidays.

 You can start by figuring out how much money you spent on gifts last year.
 Then, compare that amount to your total income.

-If you spent more than one percent of your after tax income on holiday gifts, you could have a problem.
+If you spent more than one percent of your after-tax income on holiday gifts, you could have a problem.
 That means that if your income is $40,000, you’d spend $400.
 And that number is fairly realistic.
-The National Retail Federation predicts the average family will spend between $606 and $1,304 for holiday expenditures this year.
+The National Retail Federation predicts the average family will spend $875 on holiday expenditures this year.

 Perhaps it will help if we look at it from another angle.
 How much of your life are you giving up in order to buy those presents?
 To find out, simply divide the amount you’re spending by your hourly pay.
 That’s how long you’ll need to work to pay for those gifts.
 In reality, it’s about 20% longer because of taxes, but you get the idea.

 For instance, if you’re making $14 per hour, it would take you 28 hours to earn enough to buy $400 in gifts.
 Even if you make $28 per hour, that’s still 14 hours of work to cover holiday costs.
 Don’t forget to add the time you spend shopping for all these goodies.
 That’ll probably bring the total up to around 35 to 40 hours of your life that’s consumed by gifts.